gregives/StegaPhoto/README.md

   4. After the ZIP has been decrypted, the files can then be extracted using the JSZip library - these should be exactly the same as the original files, bit-for-bit.

   5. Although the files have been extracted from the ZIP, for ease it is the ZIP which is offered to the end user to download.

+## 3. License

+This project is licensed under the GPLv3 License.
+See the [LICENSE](./LICENSE) file for details.